episerver/Foundation-docs/Foundation.Commerce/Page Types/Budgeting Page.md

 ## Property List
-This page type provides mainly technical functionality and cannot be edited in the **On-page editing** view.
+This page type cannot be edited in the **On-page editing** view.
 For a list of global properties, view our [*Common Page  Properties*](./Common%20Page%20Properties.md) list.

 <!--Display Name *(Name in code)* | Type | Property Description
 --------------|------|---------------